tcornell05/tr1p-io/markdown/posts/how-to-make-a-chat-client-in-go.md

 }
 ```

 This is where the action happens.
+This is where the clients connection lives on.
 Clients join, pick a name, and start chatting away.
 The `handleConnection` method is like the bouncer at the door—making sure everyone behaves and that messages get to where they need to go.

 ### Step 4: Adding Some Flair